-I recently visited the opening day of the new Serpentine Pavilion at the Serpentine Gallery in Kensington Gardens, London.
-Every year a new pavilion is commissioned by the gallery to showcase the best new architects from around the world.
+This summer I visited the opening day of 2018's Serpentine Pavilion at the Serpentine Gallery in Kensington Gardens, London.
+This year the winner was Frida Escobedo, from Mexico.

 The Photo Project

 In light of the architect's statement above, I approached this shoot wanting to capture different views of the structure as the sun moved throughout the day, showing how the light either shines on or shines through the gaps in the tiles and how it reflects in the water and mirrored ceiling.
 The other important element that I wanted to focus on this year was how people interacted with the space across the day.
 I used a multiple exposure technique to capture many moments during a period of 15-20 minutes for each composition and then chose the most interesting moments and interactions from which to merge into a final image.
 This processes created images which did not physically exist at any one moment in time and give you a perspective on how people were using and enjoying the space that cannot be achieved with single exposures and is a bit closer to how we humans experience architecture in the flesh.
 It was especially nice also be able to capture Frida visiting and experiencing the space herself, which I feel adds an extra personal touch to the images.

 As sunset passed and dusk arrived, the Pavilion took on a totally different mood.
 The elegant down-lighting that reflects in the calm water of the pool was turned on and the pavilion closed to the public for a photographer's evening.
 This allowed me to capture images without people (where the bare structure of the pavilion was the focus), creating very simple and graphic forms and showing a completely different aspect to the space from the daytime images.

 If you would like to hire an architectural photographer, then please take a look at my portfolio, and don't hesitate to contact me.
 I'll be happy to talk through your requirements and give you an estimate.

 Click any thumbnail below to open a slideshow.